Adventure trip on Atyla ship

 - Insurance for your time on board (see terms and conditions).

-- Certificated participation on our Personal development program.
+- Certificated participation on our Soft skills program

 - Official Atyla T-shirt (fair trade & organic cotton).

-- Not included: Transfers to and from the ship, expenses ashore, bedding, drinks from the ship's bar.
+- Not included: Transfers to and from the ship, expenses ashore, drinks from the ship's bar, bedding.

-- Check the locations for embarkation and disembarkation.
+- Check the exact locations for embarkation and disembarkation.

 - Check the timeline planned for the trip.